SeldonIO/seldon-core/doc/source/graph/distributed-tracing-dd.md

 * `DD_SERVICE=<svc>` (will default to either `executor`, or the name of your Python class)
 * `DD_TAGS=<key:value,key2:value2`
 * `DD_SAMPLE_RATE:1` (defaults to 1, keeping all traces)
-    * _NOTE: This is a non-standard environment variable, meaning its sepcific to Seldon._
+    * _NOTE: This is a non-standard environment variable, meaning its specific to Seldon._